Skip to content

 4. Terraform Execution

 The Terrateam runner receives the workflow dispatch and starts executing the Terraform operations.
-It clones your GitHub repository, sets up the necessary environment, and runs the Terraform commands (e.g., terraform plan or terraform apply) for each modified directory.
+It clones your repository, sets up the necessary environment, and runs the Terraform commands (e.g., terraform plan or terraform apply) for each modified directory.

 5. Result Reporting